SDIDSA/jwin/README.md

 # jwin
-a simple java tool to deploy maven based java apps to windows (planning to support plain java projects in the next version).
+a simple java tool to deploy java apps to windows (supports plain java projects and maven projects for now).

 ## how to use